 Players who have received more cards World

-The players with the most cards in World Cup history
+The players with the most cards in the history of the World Cups

-The players with the most red cards in World Cup history
+The footballers with the most red cards in the history of the World Cups

 His undoubted technical capacity, his scoring easily collided with the other side that made him lose his temper at certain times and let your team 10 men in important or final matches, precisely as it was reflected in the World Cup final 2006 with his header over Materazzi.